chance2021/lab24-helm-deployment/README.md

 ## 8. Verify end-to-end deployment

 1. Make a simple change under `apps/my-service/app/` (for example, edit `apps/my-service/app/index.html` so the page text clearly differs) and push it to your fork's `main` branch.
-The sensor only fires when files in this path change.
+The workflow inspects the diff and skips builds if that directory didn’t change, so modify something there to see the full pipeline.
 2. Watch the workflow that the GitHub push triggers and ensure the new image tag reaches GHCR:
    ```bash
    argo -n cicd list